tasmota/docs/docs/Displays.md

 7. RESET pin
 8. MISO pin
 9. SPI Speed in MHz

-all signals must be given. unused pins may be set to -1 if you specify a * char the pin number is derived from the Tasmota GPIO GUI.
+All signals must be given.
+Unused pins may be set to -1.
+If you specify a `*` char the pin number is derived from the Tasmota GPIO GUI.
-the CS and DC pins must be the standard pins e.g. SPI_CS or SPI_DC.
+The CS and DC pins must be the standard pins e.g. SPI_CS or SPI_DC.

-example:
+!!! example "Example"

 ```haskell
 :H,SH1106,128,64,1,I2C,3c,*,*,*